EP Digest — Eastern Panhandle, West Virginia

 Peach Blossoms Are About to Pop at Orr's Farm

 If you've never seen the orchards at Orr's Farm Market in bloom, this is your week.
 Peach blossoms (the pink ones) are expected April 1–12, followed by apple blossoms (white) April 12–22.
 Bring a camera.
+Their satellite location also reopens April 1 for the season.

 New in Town